 Here are a few simple things you can do to promote social wellness in your own life and to contribute to communities either online or in your area.

 • Join a club or group with a shared interest.
 One great way to stay connected with others is by pursuing a hobby.
 It could be a book club, a collectors’ group, or a community choir.
 The important thing is that the activities of the group interest you.
 Group activities are invaluable to creating a sense of community, increasing engagement, and boosting self-esteem.

 • Reconnect with a friend or family member.
-If you’ve been less involved in personal relationships lately, either because of the COVID-19 pandemic or for other reasons, now is the perfect time to reconnect.
+If you’ve been less involved in personal relationships lately, now is the perfect time to reconnect.
 Call an old friend or family member and catch up.
 Or take the opportunity to mend fences and repair damaged relationships.

 • Enjoy the company of a pet.
 Social interaction isn’t just for people.
 Our pets need love too, and caring interactions with our pets can help us stay active and emotionally engaged with life.
 Don’t have a pet?
 Consider fostering an animal in need.
 Fostering can be among the most rewarding experiences for both owner and pet.

 At Key Assets Kentucky, we believe in the power of human interconnection.
 That’s why we want to ensure that all members of our community get the help they need, when they need it.
 Are you feeling stressed?
 Overworked?
 Depressed?
-Do you feel that the COVID-19 pandemic has left you isolated?
 Let Key Assets Kentucky be your social wellness resource!
 Our trained professional therapists are eager to meet with you.
 Contact us today!